supreethr23/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

-## Connect to an Azure SQL Database in Azure Data Studio
+## Task 4 - Connect to an Azure SQL Database in Azure Data Studio

 1. Launch Azure Data Studio from the lab virtual machine.